wavefrontHQ/docs/pages/doc/derived_metrics.md

 Derived metrics allow you to run a query and ingest it back into Wavefront.
 All users can then use the result of the query, that is, the derived metric, in their queries.

+Starting with release 2020-42.x, you can create a derive metric from a time series metric or a histogram.

 <div markdown="span" class="alert alert-info">You must have [Derived Metrics permissions](permissions_overview.html) to create and manage derived metrics.</div>

 Derived metrics created and metrics points scanned apply to your data ingestion and data scan rates.